davidchang/davidandsuzi.com/_posts/2014-05-16-revisiting-last-years-angularjs-feed-reader.md

 With all that in mind, here's the updated [gist](https://gist.github.com/davidchang/078d74c3bc68e40dd4a9) for a feed reader with better practices in mind.
 Demo can be found [here](/misc/feed-reader/v2.html).

-I updated to a stabler version of Angular 1.2 and deprecated dependency on jQuery.
-Note that I think in the current example, I'm using a HackerNews RSS feed where the content of each RSS item is some HTML.
+I made all of the improvements above and updated to a stabler version of Angular 1.2/deprecated dependency on jQuery.

+In the current example, I'm using a HackerNews RSS feed where the content of each RSS item is some HTML.
 Right now, doing {{article.content}} will not render the HTML.
 If you want to, and you can trust that you won't XSS yourself, you'll have to get around Angular's new 1.2 security stuff by injecting a dependency on ngSanitize in your app (and including that script so it's available):

     angular.module('feedReaderApp', ['ngSanitize'])